There I was hiking up an active volcano and I was worried that something else was gonna explode — my bladder. I gotta pee. Really bad.

 The View from the Top

 We still had to climb a tall flight of concrete stairs before reaching the summit.
-And while the view was totally breathtaking, the first thing I did was ask the locals for the restroom.
+Although the view was totally breathtaking, the first thing I did was ask the locals for the restroom.
 Unfortunately, there wasn’t any.
 Damn.
-One of the vendors even tried convince me to pee anywhere because that’s what locals do, she said, but I refused to.
+One of the vendors even tried convince me to pee anywhere because that’s what locals do, she said.
 I was able to hold it for an hour, I can endure another.

 After my friends finished their buko juice, our guide pointed us to a higher point where, he said, we could have a more gorgeous panorama.